enriqc3/CMPS-3240-Benchmarking/README.md

 * `iaxpy` - For N = 200000000
 * `fdot` - For N = 200000000
 * `dgemm` - For N = 1024.
-Do not try to run this for N = 200000000 the operation is too large run even on `odin.cs.csubak.edu`.
+Do not try to run this for N = 200000000 the operation is too large to run even on `odin.cs.csubak.edu`.

 each on at least one more computer (other than odin).
 Some suggestions: the local machine you're using to ssh to `odin.cs.csubak.edu` on (if linux), `sleipnir.cs.csubak.edu` (if you have a login for that), your macbook, etc.